What this page says

 - Show that you are eligible for CLBC supports

-- Learn about CLBC and tell CLBC about your support needs
+- If you want CLBC services, tell your CLBC facilitator about your needs

 Becoming an adult is an important, exciting, and sometimes challenging time for youth and their families.
-When youth have special needs, it is important and necessary to prepare for this change.
+When youth have disabilities, it is important and necessary to prepare for this change.

 CLBC calls this process transition planning.
-Transition planning includes accessing informal community supports and developing support networks.
-For some youth, transition planning also includes applying for CLBC adult services.
+Transition planning includes accessing community supports and developing support networks.
+CLBC helps people link to community and links people to services.
+For some youth, transition planning includes applying for CLBC adult services.
 CLBC provides a range of community living supports and services to eligible adults once they turn 19 to assist them to live as fully and independently as possible in the community.

 CLBC works in collaboration with youth and their families and other government organizations and ministries to support youth transitioning to adulthood.
 There are many opportunities, supports and services that youth and their families will learn about which may be appropriate or needed for adult life.